imolinuevo/local-redis-python/README.md

-# Local Redis Python
+# Local Redis (Rejson) Python
-Local Redis docker example with python connection.
+Local Redis (Rejson) docker example with python connection.

 ## Installation
 > The following steps guide you through the installation in an **ubuntu** system.